Janet Lee (psychic): Early life

-Work as a psychic
+Career

 Lee initially found success as a psychic reader when she worked at Saks Fifth Avenue on Greenwich Ave.
 The store offered her services as a psychic for free to all customers who spent over $100 as part of a promotion.
 The promotion proved very successful for her, according to Lee “It was so successful, the line wrapped around the cosmetic counter.
 And they all wanted follow-ups.”
-Shortly after this initial success she opened her own business on Greenwich Avenue, Greenwich, Connecticut calling herself the Greenwich psychic.
+Shortly after this initial success she opened her own business on Greenwich Avenue, Greenwich, Connecticut, calling herself the Greenwich psychic.
 Lee saw success in this business too, she had a team of employees who would handle tarot card readings but, as the Greenwich psychic, she was the only one who would handle spiritual work.

 Fees for a reading ranged in the $150–200 price range and she claimed that some clients would pay between $2,000 and $9,000 per month to have her available for consultation 24 hours a day.
 Lee's main clients included Wall Street brokers and other wealthy inhabitants of Greenwich.
 Her business is currently located in Bedford Hills, New York.
 Lee claims that she has been contacted by police in the past to help find missing people using her psychic powers but doesn't claim to have been able to help in those occasions.
 She has been sued by a former client for taking the clients life savings under the pretence of cleansing it from "dark forces" and not giving the money back.